 F1 Lightning No Timescale Finding/Observation Action/Recommendation No lightning protection system was seen on site.
 Recommend management undertake a risk assessment of the building to determine if lightning protection is required Ref.
 Category Priority Complete By No lightning protection system was seen on site.
-Recommend management undertake a risk assessment of F1 Lightning No Timescale , , , , , , , , , , , , , , , , , , , , Finding/Observation Action/Recommendation are paramig to accommon ingraming procession to required
+Recommend management undertake a risk assessment of F1 1 Lightning No Timescale ,ggg Finding/Observation Action/Recommendation ction/Recommendation are paramig to accommon ingraming procession to required No lightning protection system was seen on site.

 Ref.
-Category Priority Complete By Q6 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action/Recomme Action/Recommendation dation No evidence is kept for inspection on site.
-Management should confirm dampers are provided as requ • d fire

 Ref.
-Category Priority Complete By

-T6 Procedures And Arrangements No Timescale

-Finding/Observation Action/Recommendation

-Unable to confirm at the time of the assessment sk Assessments should be ca eral needs property, when req on an annual basis.
+Category Priority Complete By Q6 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action/Recommendation ion/Recommendation No evidence is kept for inspection on site.
+Management should con dampers are provided as firm that where and if required required. d fire

 Ref.
+Category Priority Complete By T6 6 Procedures And Arrangements No Timescale Finding/Observation Action/Recommendation ion Unable to confirm at the time of the assessment sk Assessments should be ca eral needs property, when req on an annual basis.

 Ref.
-Category Priority Complete By Y1 Y1 Engagement With Residents No Timescale Finding/Observation A Action/Recommendation n Unknown.
-Ensure residents are informed of all relevant fire safety may using different formats including letters, posters, social medetc
+Ref.
+Category Priority Complete By

+Y1 Y1 Engagement With Residents No Timescale

+Finding/Observation Action/Recommendation n

+Unknown. rmed of all relevant fire safety matters cluding letters, posters, social media

+Citi.